 - Assistant Dean of Students for Student Conduct

 - Academic Affairs representative, appointed by the Vice President for Student Affairs

 - Representative of General Counsel

 There are other university officials who may be asked by the Vice President for Student Affairs to serve as regular members or in specific situations as needed.
 Examples of staff that might be included are: Director of Student Health, Ombudsman, or key members within student activities areas (particularly those who have considerable contact with a cross section of students).

 OPERATIONS AND PROCEDURE

-1. At the beginning of each semester, the Dean of Students will send a notice to faculty and staff through appropriate communication channels to notify them that the team is available for consultation when they are concerned about the potentially harmful, threatening, or disruptive behavior of a student or students.
+- At the beginning of each semester, the Dean of Students will send a notice to all campus to notify them that the team is available for consultation if the behavior of a student is concerning.
 The notice will be presented as a “proactive measure” and will include the procedure for requesting a team consultation.

-3. In time-sensitive high-risk situations, a special team meeting may be called by any member, at any time.
+- In time-sensitive high-risk situations, a special team meeting may be called by any member, at any time.
 Additionally, a member of BCAT can recommend the situation be referred to the Threat Assessment Team.

 CASE INFORMATION AND CONFIDENTIALITY PROCEDURES